kurtbruns/svg-tutorial/content/_index.md

 <path d="M x y L x1 y1"></path>
 ```

 Most paths start with a "Move To" command which defines where the path starts in the coordinate system.
 In the example shown below the command `M x y` starts drawing the path at the point `(x,y)`.
 Without the move to command the default starting point is `(0,0)`.
-Then because the move to command is followed by the letter `L` a line is drawn to the point described by the line command.
+Then, because the move-to command is followed by the letter `L`, a line is drawn to the point described by the line command.
 See the example below.

 {{<example "SVGPathLineExample">}}